-However, we have certainly had some unnerving moments and it was not until the last day before the guests arrived that the scaffolding to the front disappeared - the scaffolder working on a just in time basis!
+However, we have certainly had some unnerving moments and it was not until the last day before the guests arrived that the scaffolding to the front disappeared!
 No one was more relieved than myself.
 All in all, it was a regarded as a successful works period with some major achievements although there were some areas of external redecoration to be left until September 2022 shut down.